-What will 2016 bring for your B2B company?
+What will this year bring for your B2B company?
 The answer may hinge on how you disburse your inbound marketing budget.
 "Spending more money on marketing" doesn't address the issue.
 Let's look at four specific factors of inbound marketing that deserve financial consideration.

 You wouldn't dream of spending every penny on a new Ferrari and then simply letting it sit in the driveway because you can't afford to gas it up.
 But you'd be surprised at how many B2B companies focus so hard on the structures of their marketing machines (sitemaps, media channels, et cetera) that they forget to add the critical raw material that fuels all their inbound marketing -- namely, content.
 It does no good to sprinkle the Internet with your keywords and links if the content that surrounds them does nothing to entice or engage viewers.
 Blogging "for SEO" is one such trap, especially if the bloggers are non-writers who are just trying to fill a page with keywords and links.
 Invest in a content resource that can help you produce a steady stream of genuinely relevant, compelling material, and your inbound marketing jets will be primed for takeoff.

 It's worth noting that different marketing channels may call for various types of content, or several media working in concert to deliver maximum impact.
 Video marketing, for example, can be an amazingly powerful ROI producer, and 64 percent of marketers plan to invest heavily in video going forward.
 But as you'll see from even a cursory examination of YouTube views and likes, some videos make a deeper impression than others.
 Quality always pays off, regardless of medium, so be ready to invest in production values that grab audiences' attention and earn their respect for your brand.